FraunhoferMEVIS/meval/README.md

 The software is not qualified for use as a medical product or as part thereof.
 Provided 'as is' without specific verification or validation.

 ## Contact
-Eike Petersen, Fraunhofer Institute for Digital Medicine MEVIS, Germany. eike dot petersen at mevis dot fraunhofer dot de.
+Eike Petersen, Fraunhofer Institute for Digital Medicine MEVIS, Germany.